The 100 Most Trustworthy Companies In America

 Wall Street Journal

-"Although this site offers all kinds of jewelry, it really comes into its own in the diamond section.
-You can search thousands of diamonds by cut, color, clarity, carat weight and price, and the page instantly shows you how many diamonds fall in the range you've set.
+"Although this site offers all kinds of jewellery, it really comes into its own in the diamond section.
+You can search thousands of diamonds by cut, colour, clarity, carat weight and price, and the page instantly shows you how many diamonds fall in the range you've set.
 Individual diamonds are described in even more intricate detail, including depth, table, symmetry, polish, girdle, culet and fluorescence.
 And the site even explains what all these things mean."